Kistras/REPO-Scanner/README.md

 You can switch between a new GUI version (the one where all screen effects are applied) and a legacy one (where it's as clear as possible).
 There's two versions because I liked the clear one and my friend liked the immersive one.

 I believe that at this point the development of this mod is complete.
-[Feel free to contribute](https://github.com/Kistras/REPO-Scanner) if you want to.
+[Feel free to contribute or report issues](https://github.com/Kistras/REPO-Scanner).

 ## Configuring
 Use your modinstaller, BepInEx's config or [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/)